Updated: There’s Been a Privacy Breach… Now What?

 - Our office may need all or some of the following information.
 Please contact our office if you have any questions about what documentation to provide our office.

-- Copies of any relevant policies and procedures
+- Copies of any relevant materials (such as contracts, letters, relevant policies and procedures, etc.)

 - Copies of letters to affected individuals (if applicable)

-Resources that organizations may find helpful to reference during their investigations can be found on our website www.oipc.sk.ca under the Resources tab.
+Resources that public bodies may find helpful to reference during their investigations can be found on our website www.oipc.sk.ca under the Resources tab.
 Our office is working to update our resources and develop additional resources to assist Privacy Officers.
-To be notified when new information is published to our website, visit our website and subscribe to our RSS feeds.
-Below are titles of some of our resources available on our website that may provide guidance and support during an investigation:
+To be notified when new information is published to our website, visit our website and provide your email address to receive email alerts when new reports, articles, events and resources are available.
+You can also follow us on Twitter: @SaskIPC.